parasecurity/gnort_2.9.20/snort-open-source/README.md

 ./configure --enable-sourcefire && make && sudo make install
 ```

+If you run into installation problems, either look up the errors online or check here.

-Snort is successfully installed. **The following steps are mandatory!**
+If Snort is successfully installed, follow the next steps. **mandatory!**

 ## Configure Snort